XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configuration/run-rippled-as-a-validator.md

 What makes a validator _different_ is that it also issues validation messages, which are sets of candidate transactions for evaluation by the XRP Ledger network during the [consensus process](consensus-principles-and-rules.html#how-consensus-works).

-It's important to understand that merely issuing validation messages does not automatically give your validator a say in the consensus process.
+Issuing validation messages does not automatically give your validator a say in the consensus process, so the system is not vulnerable to a [Sybil attack](https://en.wikipedia.org/wiki/Sybil_attack).
 Other servers ignore your validation messages unless they add your validator to their Unique Node List (UNL).
 If your validator is included in a UNL, it is a _trusted_ validator and its proposals are considered in the consensus process by the servers that trust it.

 Even if your validator isn't a _trusted_ validator, it stills plays an important role in the overall health of the network.
 These validators help set the standard that trusted validators are measured against.
 For example, if a trusted validator is disagreeing with a lot of these validators that aren't listed in UNLs, that might indicate a problem.

+**Warning:** Validators should not be accessible to the public.
+Do not allow public WebSocket access to your validator server or any other form of public access.

 ## 1. Understand the traits of a good validator

 Strive to have your validator always embody the following properties.
-Being a good validator helps `rippled` server operators and validator list publishers, such as [https://vl.ripple.com](https://vl.ripple.com) and [https://vl.xrplf.org](https://vl.xrplf.org), to trust your validator before adding it to their UNLs.
+Being a good validator helps `rippled` server operators and validator list publishers (such as https://vl.coil.com, https://vl.ripple.com, and https://vl.xrplf.org), to trust your validator before adding it to their UNLs.

 - **Available**